 BPPV occurs when tiny calcium carbonate crystals (otoconia) become dislodged and travel around the canals of the middle ear.
 These crystals stimulate the nerves that detect head rotation.
 The brain receives the message that the head is spinning even when the head has only moved position slightly.

 BPPV can come and go for no apparent reason.
-It is more common in aging as there is degeneration of the vestibular system in the inner ear.
-70% of people over 70 suffering from the condition at least once in their lifetime.
+It is more common in ageing as there is degeneration of the vestibular system in the inner ear.
+70% of people over 70 suffer from the condition at least once in their lifetime.
 Other causes include post head injury and during bouts of colds/flu.